8 Step RV Drivers Checklist before Pulling out

 4 - Slide Windows:

-RVers inevitably end up with certain things that do not fit in their RV or their towed car, and they end up attached to the exterior of one or the other.
+RVers will often end up with certain things that do not fit in their RV or their towed car, and they end up attached to the exterior of one or the other.

 Such items as Bicycles, Ladders, Lounge Chairs, etc. top the list, and many are attached using Bungee cords and ropes.